COMPUTER,TABLET & PHONE GROUP

 - provide Group Leaders with advice and assistance as required

-We meet on first and third Wednesdays of each month between 10 & 12 am in the Community Care Centre (above Stokesley Library) with free Internet access.
-Members normally bring their own machines, but some extra lap-tops are available if needed.
+We will continue to schedule Zoom meetings on first and third Wednesdays of each month starting at 10am.
 Currently we have five experienced helpers, Arthur Gough, Ashley Smith, Barry Moody, Martin Sutton and David Alford.

-Typically, our meetings start with a short introductory session – a talk or discussion on some topic chosen by our Group, Click the Sessions link for a list of recent topics used, together with future topics planned.
-However, the majority of the time is occupied by our five helpers giving one-to-one assistance as requested.
-Anyone seeking help and advice, or wishing to share their own computer skills with others, is welcome to come along.
+These scheduled meetings comprise a talk or discussion on some topic chosen by our Group, See the Sessions link for a list of recent topics used, together with future topics planned.
+Immediate problems raised by members, may be discussed at the meeting or referred to one of our five helpers to give one-to-one assistance by phone or their own personal Zoom.
 For further information, contact one of our helpers.